 Neal and Mozzie started their way down the sewage tunnel.
-It hadn't been used in years, but the odor was still present.
+It hadn’t been used in years, but the odor was still present.
 Neal wrinkled his nose, adjusting his grip on the bag he was carrying.
-Mozzie was almost struggling to keep up with his pace, as his legs having to work twice as hard to keep up with Neal's stride.
+Mozzie was almost struggling to keep up with his pace, as his legs had to work twice as hard to keep up with Neal’s stride.

 Neal sighed, trying to see any light ahead of him.
 Mozzie had a flashlight, but it wasn’t enough to see very far ahead.
 This tunnel led to a manhole in the alleyway behind Midtown Mutual, a bank in downtown Manhattan.
 It was his and Mozzie’s mark.

 They’d spent close to two months casing this bank to find a way in.
 Although not glamorous, the sewage tunnel was the most inconspicuous way inside.
 The alley led to the back door of the bank.
 There was an incredibly high-tech security system on the lock, but Neal and Mozzie didn’t have time to crack it.
 So..